 Dugan had his view of the lineup that many view as the most dominating in the history of major league baseball.
 “It’s always the same.
 Combs walks.
 Koenig singles.
 Ruth hits one out of the park.
 Gehrig doubles.
 Lazzeri triples.
 Then Dugan goes down on the dirt on his can,”xiii opined Joe.

 His knee constantly gave him trouble, and the number of games he played in declined each year.
-But he could still make the plays at third base, as was the case on a bunt attempt by the Pirates Hal Rhyne in the seventh inning of Game Three.
+But he could still make the plays at third base, as was the case on a bunt attempt by the Pirates Hal Rhyne in the seventh inning of Game 3 of the 1927 World Series.
 “As (Rhyne) choked up on the bat, Dugan leaped into action.
 It was a perfect bunt.
 The ball rolled close to the foul line and obviously it would remain in fair territory.
 At a full gallop, Dugan stopped and snatched the ball.
 At this point he was flying through the air, horizontally.
 Without looking and with the continuation of the same motion used in picking up the ball, he fired under his body and then sprawled in the dirt base path.
 The runner was out by a clear margin,”xiv wrote Ed Pollock in the Philadelphia Bulletin.

 Dugan battled more knee problems in 1928, as well as a sore right elbow from getting hit that May 12 by a pitch from the Tigers’ Ownie Carroll.
 He appeared in 94 games, and Gene Robertson proved to be an adequate replacement when “Jumping Joe” had to sit out.
 He did enjoy the only multi-homer game of his career, when he went deep twice against the Athletics on May 25.